2021 Canadian church burnings: Church burnings and defacing

-On June21, 2021, two Catholic church buildings in British Columbia were destroyed in fires.
-Sacred Heart Mission Church of Penticton and St. Gregory Mission Church on Osoyoos land were a 40-minute distance from one another.
-On June 26, another two British Columbian Catholic churches–St. Ann's on Chuchuwayha land and Our Lady of Lourdes Catholic Church serving Chopaka–were also destroyed by fires declared "suspicious" by police.
+On June 26, another two British Columbian Catholic churches–St. Ann's Church and Our Lady of Lourdes Catholic Church serving Chopaka–were also destroyed by fires declared "suspicious" by police.
 A fire at an Anglican church was also discovered that day, but it was extinguished with minimal damage.
-On June 28, Siksika Nation's Catholic church in Alberta was damaged and the Royal Canadian Mounted Police (RCMP) launched an investigation into its cause.
-St. Kateri Tekakwitha Church in Indian Brook, Nova Scotia, suffered a fire causing damage to the building on June 30, 2021.
+On June 28, Siksika Nation's Catholic church in Alberta was damaged.
+The same day, the RCMP announced that their "preliminary investigation" into the Siksika fire had indicated the fire was "deliberately set" and announced further investigation with the provincial fire inspector into its cause.